Creative Career & Business

 Today’s most significant problem with the education system is that students are often taught with outdated materials.

-This happens because updating the yearly curriculum is difficult, especially if the school has little money.
+This happens because updating the yearly curriculum is difficult, especially when the school has limited funds.

 If you can’t afford to go to college with the newest technology, you should probably just take a couple of classes somewhere else.

-Some offline courses imitate the college experience and teach similar skills with updated techniques and notions, wasting your time.
+Some offline courses imitate the college experience and teach similar skills using outdated techniques and concepts, wasting your time.

 Subpar programs

 Without talking to people who’ve graduated from them, it’s hard to know which college programs are worth it and which ones will just waste your money.
-They could even lie on their website to get more students in.
+They could even lie on their website to attract more students.

 You never know if you’ll get a professor who works in his industry and knows what’s happening in the market or a theory professional who’s never talked to a client.

 You might get both, just in different disciplines.
-With online courses, this is an impossible scenario if they take your money and then don’t give you enough relevant information so you can sue them for $100K minimum.
+With online courses, this is an impossible scenario if they take your money and then don’t give you enough relevant information so you can sue them for at least $100K.

 High cost of studying